 Speaking as an honorary Amsterdammer, I'm not supposed to like Rotterdam.
 The rivalry between the two cities means I'm supposed to avoid Rotterdam and demean it as a city and its residents.
 The problem is I love Rotterdam.
 I would live there given half a chance (my partner is more of a real Amsterdammer!) and there are many reasons why I love it.
 Vintage shopping is one of them.
 It's a big one because it's good.
 Yes, Amsterdam has vintage shops but they're everywhere and a little overwhelming - and often very over-priced - but Rotterdam has quirky stores with personality as well as the vintage goods.

 However, if you're heading to Rotterdam and would like some things to do in addition to your vintage shopping, check out the Luchtsingel, the striking (and delicious) Markthal, the beautiful, beautiful Delfshaven, and if you can time your visit with the world-famous North Sea Jazz Festival or local favourite World Port Days (Wereldhavendagen).
 And if you love vintage shopping, check out my guide for finding and buying the best quality vintage clothes.
+And just FYI, if this post doesn't scratch your fashion or shopping itch, remember you are about half an hour away from The Hague and my fellow blogger has this great fashion and shopping guide for Den Haag if you'd like to extend your shopping fun somewhere else.

 But now back to some fantastic, if a little stop-start, vintage shopping in Rotterdam - all will be explained!